noahrubin989/OCR-Analysis/README.md

 # Azure AI Vision OCR Project

-Optical character recognition (OCR) is a subset of computer vision that deals with reading text in images and documents.
+Optical Character Recognition (OCR) is a subset of computer vision that deals with reading text in images and documents.
 Here, the Azure AI Vision Python SDK allows us to implement this task.

 ## Features